-I terms of my academic interests and history, I obtained a B.Th Degree in Theology from the University of Wales Lampeter (2010) as well as a MA in Systematic & Philosophical Theology (2014) from the University of Nottingham.
+I terms of my academic interests and history, I obtained a B.Th Degree in Theology from the University of Wales, Lampeter (2010) as well as a MA in Systematic & Philosophical Theology (2014) from the University of Nottingham.
 I have just completed my Ph.D (2020) in the Theology on the theology of St Augustine of Hippo’s notion of friendship, at the University of Nottingham with Prof Thomas O’Loughlin.
-My Doctoral thesis is focused on Augustine’s notion of friendship in relation to belonging to the Church.
+My Doctoral thesis is focused on Augustine’s vision of friendship in relation to belonging to the Church.
 I am also interested in the role of classical philosophy and its place in the formation of Christian doctrine (what we believe and why).
 I also enjoy classical literature, both Greek and Latin, the Aeneid is my favourite!
 I have an interest in the translation and transmission of both Greek and Latin texts.
 I have also been known to make Byzantine Icons for devotional purposes.
 You can find one of mine in the Church.

 (2020) ‘Figurabat Ecclesiam: Figuration, Friendship and the Unity of the Church in Augustine’s Sixth Tractate on John’ [Baker-Brian & Lössl eds], Studia Patristica 102, Leuven.

 ――.
 (2021a) ‘Augustine’s Appropriation of Cyprian’s Unitive Tropes from De Ecclesiae Catholicae Unitate within his In Iohannis Euangelium Tractatus 1-16’, paper presented at XVIII.
 International Conference on Patristic Studies, Oxford [accepted for publication] in Studia Patristica, Leuven.